 On Saturday, the British champion will race for Scotland against the USA, Great Britain and Northern Ireland and a Commonwealth Select at the British Athletics International Match at the Emirates Arena in Glasgow.

 He says it means "a huge amount" to wear Scotland colours, especially with the Commonwealth Games on the horizon.

-O'Hare has already met the qualification standard for Glasgow 2014 and was among the first group of 27 athletes to be named in Team Scotland in September.
+O'Hare has already met the qualification standard for Glasgow 2014 and was among to be named in Team Scotland in September.

 "I raced in a Scotland vest last summer because I was running unattached, which means you don't represent the university," he explains.

 "It was fantastic to get that national pride back in me.
 Racing in the Scotland vest anywhere feels fantastic.